Techniques of Pilonidal Sinus - Operation explained in an easy to understand way

 Pit Picking "Classic": LORD - BASCOM - OP

 According to the original description by Lord and Bascom, only the pits are cut out during this procedure as skin cylinders "the size of a grain of rice".
 We use biopsy punches of 2 - 6 mm for this.
-The trapped hairs are pulled out with a fine clamp, the fistula tract is scraped out leaving the fistula capsule in place.
-Some surgeons additionally make a 1 - 2 cm long longitudinal incision at the side for the drainage of secretions, the relief incision.
+The enclosed hairs are pulled out with a fine clamp, the fistula tract is scraped out leaving the fistula capsule.
+Some surgeons also make a longitudinal incision of 1 - 2 cm in length at the side to allow the secretion to drain out, the relief incision.

 The theory is that with the removal of the foreign body the inflammatory stimulus is eliminated and the fistula can heal.
 The wounds and the fistula tract close up over time without any further action by scar tissue.